headspinio/appium-tizen-tv-driver/packages/appium-tizen-tv-driver/README.md

 | `appium:noReset` | If the driver resets the local data of the application under test.
 It calls `window.localStorage.clear()` and `window.location.reload()` to clear the local data and reload the content.
 Defaults to `true`.
 | `appium:powerCyclePostUrl` | If the driver cycling the device power with `appium:fullReset` capability.
 Both capabilities are set, the session creation will try to cycle the device power.
 | `appium:sendKeysStrategy` | If the driver uses the device's remote control API to send keys or proxies to the running chromedriver session. `proxy` or `rc` is available.
 Please read `Set Value (Send Keys)` section below for more details.
 Default to `undefined`.
 Please configure it explicitly.
-| `appium:sdbExecTimeout` | Maximum number of milliseconds to wait until single sdb/tizen command is executed.
-120000 ms by default
+| `appium:sdbExecTimeout` | Maximum number of milliseconds to wait until a single sdb/tizen command is executed.
+120000ms by default
-| `appium:sdbExecRetryCount` | Maximum number of retry to run sdb/tizen command.
-Each command has `appium:sdbExecTimeout` timeout.
+| `appium:sdbExecRetryCount` | Maximum number of retries to run sdb/tizen command.
+Each command attempt has `appium:sdbExecTimeout` timeout.
+For example, if `appium:sdbExecTimeout` was 120000ms and this capability was `2`, the entire max timeout to wait for a sdb/tizen command will be 240000ms.
+You will get a command timeout error then.
 Defaults to `2`.

 (*) `appium:chromedriverExecutable` or `appium:chromedriverExecutableDir` are required.
 The chromedriver autodwonload works only when `appium:chromedriverExecutableDir` is provided.